jschwarzwalder/aws-sdk-php/docs/guide/commands.rst

 creates a command based on the provided parameters, serializes an HTTP request, initiates the request, and returns a promise.

-The following examples are functionally equivalent:
+The following examples are functionally equivalent.

 .. code-block:: php